Skip to content

 Terminal window

-curl -X POST "https://api.safetykit.com/v1/data/products/import" \
+curl -X POST "https://api.safetykit.com/v1/data/products/requests/upload-url" \

 -H "Authorization: Bearer sk_your_api_key" \